 John Feal and the FealGood Foundation co-hosted the event, which was also sponsored by the World Trade Center Health Program and Kean University's Nathan Weiss Graduate College.

 VOICES Resiliency Symposium: Knowledge to Practice, Pathways to Long-Term Healing- A Victim-Centered Approach was a unique opportunity to bridge the gap between research and practice, as well as to learn from individuals who have been directly affected by acts of terrorism and mass violence.

-This year, we were honored to hear testimonies from parents who lost children in the shootings at Sandy Hook Elementary School in Newtown, Connecticut and Marjory Stoneman Douglas High School in Parkland, Florida, as well as the terrorist attacks on September 11, 2001.
-The day-long event also included presentations by accomplished subject matter experts who have dedicated their careers to researching and treating the multi-generational impact of trauma; PTSD and anxiety; supporting victims of mass tragedy; and promoting resiliency in responders and the community at-large.
+This year, we heard very moving testimonies from parents who lost children in the shootings at Sandy Hook Elementary School in Newtown, Connecticut and Marjory Stoneman Douglas High School in Parkland, Florida, as well as the terrorist attacks on September 11, 2001.
+The day-long event also included presentations by accomplished subject matter experts in conducting researching and treating the multi-generational impact of trauma; PTSD and anxiety; supporting victims of mass tragedy; and promoting resiliency in responders and the community at-large.

 Day of Remembrance Information Forum

 Hosted in partnership with the FealGood Foundation, VOICES 17th Annual Day of Remembrance Information Forum: Reflecting, Remembering, and Inspiring a Resilient Community brought together victims’ families, survivors, and responders, along with practitioners who have dedicated their careers to providing long-term support for the 9/11 community.
 Representatives from the WTC Health Program Clinical Centers of Excellence provided important updates on treatment for medical and psychological conditions.
 Legal experts and victims’ advocates discussed victim compensation programs.
 Experienced clinicians shared their expertise about mental health treatment, helping children and adults cope with loss, and building strength and resiliency.